Consensys/UniversalToken-extendable/documentation/docs/extensions/building-extensions.md

 * Providing extension roles to the current `_msgSender()` (the current token admin)
 * Setting up callback listeners for specific token events
     - See [Token Events](./token-events.md)

+## Deploy

+Once you have your custom token extension built, you can deploy it on-chain and begin using it with any deployed UniversalToken compatible ERC20/ERC721 token.
+See [How to deploy an Extension](./getting-started.md#deploying-extensions)